Red Scare: Increasing tension (1945–1954)

-Wind down
+Wind down (1954–1957)

 Examining the political controversies of the 1940s and 1950s, historian John Earl Haynes, who studied the Venona decryptions extensively, argued that Joseph McCarthy's attempts to "make anti-communism a partisan weapon" actually "threatened [the post-War] anti-Communist consensus", thereby ultimately harming anti-communist efforts more than helping them.
 Meanwhile, the "shockingly high level" of infiltration by Soviet agents during WWII had largely dissipated by 1950.
 Liberal anti-communists like Edward Shils and Daniel Moynihan had contempt for McCarthyism, and Moynihan argued that McCarthy's overreaction distracted from the "real (but limited) extent of Soviet espionage in America."
 In 1950, President Harry Truman called Joseph McCarthy "the greatest asset the Kremlin has."

 In 1954, after accusing the army, including war heroes, Senator Joseph McCarthy lost credibility in the eyes of the American public and the Army-McCarthy Hearings were held in the summer of 1954.
 He was formally censured by his colleagues in Congress and the hearings led by McCarthy came to a close.
 After the Senate formally censured McCarthy, his political standing and power were significantly diminished, and much of the tension surrounding the idea of a possible communist takeover died down.

 From 1955 through 1959, the Supreme Court made several decisions which restricted the ways in which the government could enforce its anti-communist policies, some of which included limiting the federal loyalty program to only those who had access to sensitive information, allowing defendants to face their accusers, reducing the strength of congressional investigation committees, and weakening the Smith Act.
 In the 1957 case Yates v.
 United States and the 1961 case Scales v.
 United States, the Supreme Court limited Congress's ability to circumvent the First Amendment, and in 1967 during the Supreme Court case United States v.
 Robel, the Supreme Court ruled that a ban on communists in the defense industry was unconstitutional.

 In 1995, the American government declassified details of the Venona Project following the Moynihan Commission, which when combined with the opening of the USSR Comintern archives, provided substantial validation of intelligence gathering, outright spying, and policy influencing, by Americans on behalf of the Soviet Union, from 1940 through 1980.
 Over 300 American communists, whether they knew it or not, including government officials and technicians that helped in developing the atom bomb, were found to have engaged in espionage.
-This allegedly included some pro-Soviet capitalists, such as economist Harry Dexter White and communist businessman David Karr.
+This allegedly included some pro-Soviet capitalists, such as economist Harry Dexter White, and communist businessman David Karr.